kubedb/docs/docs/guides/mysql/schema-manager/deploy-mysqldatabase/index.md

 ```
 Here, we can see that the `spec.database.config.characterSet` is changed to `big5`.
 So, our database altering has been successful.

+> Note: When the Schema Manager is deleted, the associated database and user will also be deleted.

 ## Cleaning Up